solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ![null](/images/screen-shot-2019-02-26-at-13.08.11.png)

 1. Select the “three-dots” button on the top right corner of the window to open the account menu.
 Select “Export Secret Key”.
-2. Type in your password in the blank and click the button “Click to Reveal Your Secret Key”.
-If you do not have a password, simply click the button “Click to Reveal Your Secret Key”.
+2. Type in your password in the blank and select the button “Click to Reveal Your Secret Key”.
+If you do not have a password, simply select the button “Click to Reveal Your Secret Key”.

 ![null](/images/mejor.png)